IkuinenPadawan/faleev-system/README.md

 # Release 1: 2021-05-12 features

-- Hours and hours of trial and error resulted in nothing.
-(I'll probably shift to building some ultra simple weather app as the lack of IQ and excess of work shifts before release probably prevent me from doing anything more complicated...)
+- Hours and hours of trial and error amounted to nothing.
+(I'll shift to building Mars weather app (API: https://api.nasa.gov/assets/insight/InSight%20Weather%20API%20Documentation.pdf) as the lack of IQ and excess of work shifts before release probably prevent me from doing anything more complicated...)